 At its core, earning one of the best master’s in economics will provide you with the skills you need to understand human behavior, business, and public policy.

-With an economics degree, you could work to assess or identify financial risks.
-You might advise a government or company on public policy or work in a field that requires analytical, numerical, or problem-solving skills in a broader setting.
+With an advanced economics degree, you could work to assess or identify financial risks.
+You might advise government agencies on public policy or work in a field that requires analytical, numerical, or problem-solving skills in a broader setting.

 To be a good economist, you’ll need to have strong skills in mathematics and statistics.
-Of course, earning one of the best master’s in economics could be just what you need to develop these skills—and make a major impact.
+Of course, completing one of the best graduate economics programs could be just what you need to develop these skills—and make a major impact.

 Georgia Institute of Technology

-Often referred to simply as Georgia Tech, the Georgia Institute of Technology is a public research institution in Atlanta, GA.
-Part of the University System of Georgia, it has campuses not only in Atlanta but also in Savannah, France, China, Singapore, and Ireland.
+Often referred to as Georgia Tech, the Georgia Institute of Technology is a public research institution in Atlanta, GA.
+Part of the University System of Georgia, it has campuses in Atlanta, Savannah, France, China, Singapore, and Ireland.

-Though once just a trade school, Georgia Tech is now a larger technical institute and research university with six colleges and dozens of majors to choose from.
-Among the most popular is the Master of Science in economics.
-This degree is STEM-certified and will provide you with the opportunity to broaden your quantitative and analytical skills as you navigate work in public policy and government.
+Though once just a trade school, Georgia Tech is now a larger technical institute and research university with six colleges and dozens of majors.
+Among the most popular is the Master of Science in Economics.
+This best economics master’s degree is STEM-certified and will allow you to broaden your quantitative and analytical skills as you navigate work in public policy and government.

-The degree is a perfect stepping stone for individuals who wish to pursue Juris Doctorates, MBAs, or Ph.d.s.
+The master’s degree is a perfect stepping stone for individuals who wish to pursue their Juris Doctorate, Master of Business Administration, or PhD.
 No matter where your interests lie, this program will help you meet your goals.
-You’ll have the ability to focus your coursework in a variety of areas, including environmental and energy economics, the economics of strategy and information, urban and regional economics, econometrics and data analytics, and business economics.
+You’ll have the ability to focus your coursework in a variety of areas, including:

 Texas A&M University

 A public land-grant research university in College Station, Texas A&M University was founded in 1876 as the flagship university of the Texas A&M University system.
-With the second-largest student body in the United States, this land, sea, and space grant institution regularly receives funding from organizations like the National Institutes of Health, the National Aeronautics and Space Administration, and the National Science Foundation.
+With the second-largest student body in the United States, this land, sea, and space grant institution regularly receives funding from organizations like:

 Because of this, you will find one of the most research-focused master’s degrees in economics when you choose to study here.
 It comes with optional concentrations in either econometrics or financial economics, making it a good choice for students whose research interests lie in that area.

 You’ll need to complete just 36-semester credit hours, which you can work on over the course of three or four semesters.
-You’ll pay just $3905.70 per semester in tuition and be eligible for multiple stipends and other forms of financial aid.
+Students are eligible for multiple stipends and other forms of financial aid.

 Ready to apply?
 You will need to have a bachelor’s degree or higher and submit official transcripts along with test scores and a resume.